johnston9/shot-caller-production/README.md

 1. As a Frequent User, I want to view my purchased products and projects.
 2. As a Frequent User, I want to easily recover my password if I forget it.
 3. As a Frequent User, I want to view my order history and payment details.
+4. As a Frequent User, I want to use the Budgeting Software,

   - #### Owner/Admin User Goals